Leeds-Kotlin-User-Group/website/src/orchid/resources/posts/authors/author-lkug.md

 ---
-title: 'LKUG'
-name: 'Leeds Kotlin User Group'
+title: "Leeds Kotlin User Group"
+name: "LKUG"
+# For the avatar to work, author is not allowed to have an email address ¯\_(ツ)_/¯
-avatar: 'assets/images/avatar.jpg'
+avatar: "../../assets/media/LeedsKotlinUserGroup.png"
 ---